Autodesk eyes further growth from manufacturing, 3D designs

-TEL AVIV (Reuters) - The manufacturing sector and a shift to cloud computing and an increase in three-dimensional (3D) designs look to drive growth in the coming years at computer-aided design (CAD) software maker Autodesk (ADSK.O), a senior official said.
+TEL AVIV, Nov 19 (Reuters) - The manufacturing sector and a shift to cloud computing and an increase in three-dimensional (3D) designs look to drive growth in the coming years at computer-aided design (CAD) software maker Autodesk, a senior official said.

 Steven Blum, a senior vice president for global sales and services, said manufacturing is the company’s largest market.